bramble-lang/bramble-lang/design/design_reviews/readme.md

- This folder is for storing Braid programs that are written to test the design of the language and make notes about what works and what does not.
+ This folder is for storing Bramble programs that are written to test the design of the language and make notes about what works and what does not.

  The structure of this section of the project should follow: